Finding Rumor Sources on Random Trees

 Suppose we observe the rumor infected nodes at some time $t$ which we do not know.
-That is, we observe the rumor infected graph $G(t)$ which contains the root $v_1$ and its $d$ infected subtrees $T_i(t)$ for $1\leq i\leq d$.
+That is, we observe the rumor infected graph $G(t)$ which contains the root $v_1$ and its $d$ infected subtrees $\mathcal T_i(t)$ for $1\leq i\leq d$.
 We recall the following result of \cite{ref:rc} that characterizes the rumor center {(for a proof see Section \ref{sec:proof_lem_rc}). }

-\begin{lem}[\cite{ref:rc}] Given a rumor infected tree $G=(V,E)$, there can be at most two rumor centers.
+\begin{lem}[\cite{ref:rc}] Given a {tree} graph $G=(V,E)$, there can be at most two rumor centers.
 Specifically, a node $v \in V$ is a rumor center if and only if

 where $\N(v) = \{u \in V: (u,v) \in E\}$ are neighbors of $v$ in $G$ and $T^v_j$ denotes the size of the sub-tree of $G$ that is rooted at node $j \in \N(v)$ and includes all nodes that are away from node $v$ (i.e. the subtree does not include $v$).
 The rumor center is unique if the inequality in \eqref{eq:rc-char} is strict for all $i \in \N(v)$. \end{lem}